Codepath-UIC-Team2/SportCave/README.md

 * [ ] User can click a reaction to view the user profile
 * [ ] User cannot post a reaction unless hashtagged with a sport and a game
 * [ ] User can pull to refresh for real-time Sports and Social data
+* [ ] Create and update actions are changed in real-time
 * [ ] User can click livestreaming link to watch the game
+* [ ] User can favorite sports rather than manually entering them in the Profile
+* [ ] User can view games and scores for more than two sports
+* [ ] User can view a map to see games by location

 ### 2. Screen Archetypes